hashrocket/capybara-webmock/README.md

 integration test suite to a crawl.

-`Capybara::Webmock` is a Rack proxy server that sits between your Ruby on Rails Selenium Firefox test suite and the Internet, blocking external requests.
+`Capybara::Webmock` is a Rack proxy server that sits between your Ruby on Rails Selenium test suite and the Internet, blocking external requests.

 Adding this gem to your project can significantly speed up the test suite.
 No more waiting on irrelevant external requests.

-`localhost` and `lvh.me` are the only whitelisted domains.
+`localhost`, `127.0.0.1`, `*.lvh.me`, and `lvh.me` are the only whitelisted domains.
 Custom domain support is a planned feature.

-This gem currently supports Ruby on Rails applications with an RSpec test suite, using the Selenium Firefox driver.
-ChromeDriver support is in the works.
+This gem currently supports Ruby on Rails applications with an RSpec test suite, using the Selenium Firefox and Chrome drivers.

 ### Installation